nyraa/moodle-calendar/README.md

 | Yellow| Not submitted|
 | Red   | Overdue     |
 | Gray  | Not open yet |

+Evnet time is from 00:00 to submission deadline.

 ## Settings about notification
 Under `Main.gs` function main, there are some settings about notification, you can modify them to fit your needs.